 The island town of Key Biscayne is known for its natural beauty, from its shores to its year-round sunny weather.
-It has a population of 15,000 and a total area of 1.71 square miles.
-1.25 square miles of it is land while 0.46 square miles are water.
+It has a population of around 13,000 and a total land area of approximately 1.23 square miles.

-Key Biscayne is a village located on an island just south of Miami Beach and in between two state parks, the Atlantic Ocean, and Biscayne Bay.
-Brickell, Coral Gables, and Coconut Grove are all nearby, just 20 minutes by car, more or less.
+Key Biscayne is a village located on an island just south of Miami Beach.
+It’s bordered by two state parks, the Atlantic Ocean, and Biscayne Bay.
+Brickell, Coral Gables, and Coconut Grove are just 20 minutes by car, more or less.

 Real Estate Community in Key Biscayne